RECAP: Mad Max: Fury Road

 Fury Road is, without question, a woman’s movie.
 They are the heroes.
 Furiosa liberates Joe’s breeders (though her motives are murky), the Many Mothers are the keepers of the seeds.
 One of the women in Joe’s vault is covered in tattoos, presumably scribblings of knowledge from the old world.
 The men own the water, own the oil, own the bullets, and make sure that everyone else serves their ownership.
 Joe calls his children his “property.”
 His War Boys are strictly for war.
 Dudes killed the world, ladies be bringin’ it back.

 Whether or not the anti-masculine outlook offends depends on your thoughts.
-It’s hard to argue that men still run the world, at least on face we put to the world.
-In America, twenty women serve in the U.S. Senate, a record high.
+It’s hard to argue that men still run the world, at least on the face we put to the world.
+In America, 20 women serve in the U.S. Senate, a record high.
 No woman has served as president, chief justice, vice president, or President pro tempore of the Senate, once as Speaker of the House, and three times as Secretary of State.

 Women have barely cracked the absolute top of the power system in the most powerful nation on Earth.
 If you think the world is in bad shape, you might be inclined to a change in leadership.
 If you think things are going just fine, then an opposing viewpoint might trouble you.
 I leave the thoughts to you.